11 Ways To Recognize Manipulative Apology Patterns

 How do you recognise a fake apology?

-Fake apologies include blame shifting, minimising language, or pressure to forgive quickly.
+Fake apologies include blame-shifting, minimising language, or pressure to forgive quickly.
 Genuine apologies acknowledge harm clearly and avoid excuses.

 What is the psychological impact of repeated manipulative apology patterns?